VarunS2002/Python-NSE-Option-Chain-Analyzer/README.md

 - Red and Green colour indication for data based on trends

-- Toast Notifications for notifying when trend changes (Windows 10 only).
+- Toast Notifications for notifying when trend changes (Windows 10 and 11 only).
 Notified changes:
     * Open Interest: Bullish/Bearish
     * Open Interest Upper Boundary Strike Prices: Change in Value
     * Open Interest Lower Boundary Strike Prices: Change in Value